Table of Contents

 - Do your best to provide a well-balanced argument concerning the book’s value for the audience it was intended for.
 It is your entitlement – and occasionally your obligation – to say in the strongest terms whether you agree or disagree with any aspects.
-However, do try to remember that it takes just as long to write a bad book as it does a good book so all authors deserve to be treated fairly.
-It can be difficult to prove harsh criticism and it can leave readers feeling your evaluation is unfair.
+However, do try to remember that it takes just as long to write a bad book as it does to write a good one, so all authors deserve to be treated respectfully.
+It can be difficult to approve harsh criticism, and it can leave readers with a feeling that your evaluation is unfair.

 Looking at examples or sample reviews is an excellent way to learn more about writing a good book review.
 Indeed, you can learn how professional reviewers go about their work by checking out the Sunday Book Review Section of the New York Times or by checking out the New York Review of Books.

 - How to Write Book Reports.
 Harry Teitelbaum, New York: Macmillan, 3rd ed., 1998.

 - Literary Reviewing.
 University Press of Virginia, Charlottesville, 1987.

 - Reviews and Reviewing: A Guide.
 Phoenix, AZ: A.J.
 Walford, ed., Oryx Press, 1986.